ITUDevUps/devUps/README.md

 ## Usage

-To have an active development environment, we suggest running the frontend directoiry with "npm start" and downloading
+To have an active development environment, run the following command inside the *minitwit-frontend* directory `npm start`.

 ## Contributing